kim-chair/ai-visual-zine-editor/README.md

 **Built with the Google Gen AI Python SDK (`google-genai`) on Google Cloud Vertex AI.**

+> Note: Most Gemini features use the Google Gen AI SDK on Vertex AI, while Lyria 2 soundtrack generation is sent to the Vertex AI predict endpoint directly using Google authentication.

 ## Tech stack

 ### App layer